Home

 • $2,500 to support housing, meals, and travel to and from Champaign-Urbana.

-• Interns are responsible for arranging their own accommodation and transportation.
+• Interns are responsible for arranging their accommodation and transportation.

 Previous Internship Highlights